NikolasVir/Remote-PC-Management/docs/API.md

 ## Overview

-This document provides a comprehensive overview of the API exposed by the Express.js application.
-The API includes endpoints for managing system processes, Minecraft Bedrock servers, and log files.
-It also integrates PowerShell scripts for executing various commands and managing system state.
+This document provides an overview of the API exposed by the Express.js application.
+The API includes endpoints for managing system processes, a Minecraft Bedrock Server, and a log file.
+It also utilizes PowerShell scripts for executing various commands and managing system state.

 ## Server Configuration